 Resident's mission to clean up Peterborough's streets with new volunteer-led litter picking campaign

+'Clean Up Peterborough': Resident's mission to clean up city streets with new volunteer litter picking campaign

 "I know people who say they look out of their windows and feel depressed.
 We need to get down to basics and create a clean city that visitors will admire when they arrive”